libracore/PageMaster/README.md

 ## License
 GNU Affero General Public License.

-PageMaster is developed and maintained by libracore and contributors.
-The copyright is owned by libracore and contributors.
+PageMaster is developed and maintained by [libracore GmbH](https://libracore.com) and contributors.
+The copyright is owned by [libracore GmbH](https://libracore.com) and contributors.
 The software comes as-is without any warranty.